lzwjava/lzwjava.github.io/original/2025-07-16-big-companies-en.md

 So using established time to measure a startup is not a good indicator; it is better to measure it by what the team is, who the founders are, and what area they are in.

 In my solo startup, I just need to use 1 minute to deploy my backend server and use 5 minutes to fix a minor bug and deploy.
 It is direct and fast.
-For big companies, it takes 1 week to prepare the Change Request, fill in details to pass the release engineer checker, get approvals from managers, do the deployment with the IT team, and do post-verification or health checks.
+For big companies, it takes 1 week to prepare the Deployment Request, get approvals from managers, do the deployment with the IT team, and do health checks.

 Though the actual time spent might be 8 hours, if we measure it, it is still 1 week from preparing the deployment to the final health check.